 The decision to enter Dialectical Behavior Therapy is not just the client’s choice.
-Prior to admittance into Clarify’s DBT program, a DBT therapist meets with the potential client to swap information.
-Clients share their history and the therapist shares information about the program.
+Prior to admittance into Clarify’s DBT program, two DBT therapists meet with the potential client (and caregivers of teens) to swap information.
+Clients share their history and the therapists share information about the programs.
 No decision is made at the the time of this first meeting.
-Instead, the therapist brings the client’s information back to the weekly team meeting and the team determines whether they think DBT can be helpful for this client at this time.
-Meanwhile, the client needs to decide whether they can commit to full participation in a DBT program now.
+Instead, the therapists bring the client’s information back to the weekly team meeting and the team determines whether they think DBT can be helpful for this client at this time.
+Meanwhile, the client needs to decide whether they can commit to full participation in a DBT program at this time.

 Clients fill out a daily “diary card” tracking emotions and behaviors.
 The behaviors to be tracked are customized for each client according to their goals.

 In traditional therapy, clients usually decide what is to be discussed during the therapy session.
 In Dialectical Behavior Therapy, the session agenda is driven by the client’s stated goals and what is reported on the diary card.
 Successes and struggles during the past week are then addressed in order to focus on 1) how to decrease ineffective behaviors that interfere with progress toward goals; and 2) how to increase use of skills to do so.
 This focusing of sessions can feel unusual or even uncomfortable to those who have attended therapy frequently in the past, but research has shown it to be effective.